GoodHealth Mission Statement

 – One year commitment (August – May)

-– Available Monday through Thursday between the hours of 8am and 3pm
+– Available to teach two to five classes Monday through Thursday between the hours of 8am and 3pm

-– Available Fridays for mandatory meetings and occasional events
+– Available Fridays for mandatory meetings, trainings and occasional events

 – Maintain a valid driver’s license

 – Attend all training sessions (September and January)

 – TB Test (Cost covered by Goodwill of Silicon Valley)

 – Fingerprinting with School District (Cost covered by Goodwill of Silicon Valley)

 Through the help of Goodwill and the teachers and staff of the East Side Union High School District, we are able to hold exciting and memorable events for the students.
 Students have the opportunity to interact with their peers from other schools, practice social skills and enjoy activities that may be new to them.
 These events include sports tournaments, dances, movie field trips, talent shows and more.

 All of our students among the districts are able to volunteer at Goodwill stores in South Bay.
 Our Adult Transition Program at ESUHSD are able to practice at least twice a week transporting themselves within the community.
 Additionally, they gain work experience volunteering twice a week for the entire school year.